justnonamenoname/lifeticle/readme.md

 The physical impact of qualia: Absence of physical influence depending on the version and violation of the law of energy conservation in case of influence

 Orch OR:
-Solution the binding problem: No model of qualia signal convergence or central processing area for signals, but does not contradict the problem's resolution
+Solution the binding problem: No model of qualia signal convergence or central processing area for signals, but does not contradict the binding problem

 ---

-### Incompatibility with other theories
+### Incompatibility with other hypotheses

-**Everett's many-worlds interpretation**
+**Interpretations of quantum mechanics**

 The influence of qualia on the collapse of the wave function negates Everett's many-worlds interpretation of quantum mechanics.
 It is also poorly compatible with lifeticles, since a lifeticle cannot be copied.